Governor announces gravel bike ride to span 336 miles between Fayetteville, Jonesboro

 FAYETTEVILLE -- Arkansas Gov. Sarah Huckabee Sanders admitted she is not much of a bicyclist.

-"I know there were a lot of questions around that," she told a crowd gathered at Lake Wilson on Thursday.
+"I know there were a lot of questions around that," she told a crowd gathered at Lake Wilson in Washington County on Thursday.
 "Thankfully, I was smart enough to marry one."

 Gravel bike riding refers to riding a drop-bar bike on unpaved roads and trails, fitting somewhere between road cycling and mountain biking, according to BikeRadar, a national online publication dealing with bicycling and bicycling equipment.
 Gravel riding can involve all types of terrain.